owaisahmadshah/chat-hive/backend/docs/API_DOCUMENTATION.md

 `/api/v1`

 ## Authentication
-All endpoints require authentication via Clerk.
+Most endpoints require authentication via JWT token.
 Include the Bearer token in the Authorization header.
+Some endpoints are public and don't require authentication.

 ## Chat Endpoints